 - Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 6 months, whichever occurs first). - Inspect engine accessory drive belt (or every 24 months, whichever occurs first).
-An Emission Control Service - Drain, flush and refill cooling system (or every 24 months, whichever occurs first).
-Inspect hoses.
-Clean radiator, condenser, pressure cap and neck.
-Pressure test the cooling system and pressure cap.
+An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 6 months, whichever occurs first). - Rotate tires.
+See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.